LYK-love/LYK-love.github.io/source/_posts/ECS201A-Experimental-Setup.md

 All the experiments rely on the same python env and a software called `gem5`.

-The professor has offered us github codespaces to develop,upon which  you don't need to worry about the setup.
+The professor has offered us github codespaces, such as **[classroom assignment-0](https://classroom.github.com/a/Ru771Yj_)**,  to develop,upon which you don't need to worry about the setup.
+So it's strongly recommended to develop with github codespaces.

 However, if you prefer to develop on your local machine, to set up for the experiments you must:

 1. Install and config gem5 on your system.
 2. Clone the assignment repo and config it.